WangHanfu/Multi-Robot-Path-Planning-with-Due-Times/README.md

 # Multi-Robot-Path-Planning-with-Due-Times
-MATLAB source codes, demo videos,dataset and raw data for my IEEE RA-L paper "Multi-Robot Path Planning with Due Times" [1].
+MATLAB source codes, demo videos, dataset and raw data for my IEEE RA-L paper "Multi-Robot Path Planning with Due Times" [1].

 In this paper, we propose the problem of multi-robot path planning with due times, and solve it optimally and completely using reduction-based methods firstly proposed in [2].
 We also extend results to the anonymous setting.